Typically under 18 years of age

 Some examples include ramps, lifts, widened doorframes, and bathrooms.
 It can also include repairs to the home structure or furnishings due to damage caused by a family member with a developmental disability with aggressive behaviors.

 This category covers a variety of expenses for all other family members living in the household.
 Examples include family counseling, costs of memberships in support organizations, behavioral intervention or training, and recreation and leisure needs related to the stress or pressure placed on the family as a result of providing care for the family member with a developmental disability.

 The Family Support Council

-The Family Support Council is a group of parents, professionals, interested community members and individuals with intellectual/developmental disabilities in our service area who have been charged with the responsibility for providing guidance and assistance to the CCB for the implementation of the Family Support Services Program.
-Examples of the Council duties include; making recommendations for overall policy direction of FSSP, recommending budget parameters for the program and identifying community resources available to families.
+The Family Support Council is a group of parents, professionals, interested community members, and individuals with intellectual/developmental disabilities in our service area who have been charged with the responsibility of providing guidance and assistance to the CCB for the implementation of the Family Support Services Program.
+Examples of the Council’s duties include making recommendations for overall policy direction of FSSP, recommending budget parameters for the program, and identifying community resources available to families.
 If you would like to learn more about the Family Support Council or are interested in becoming a member, please contact Angelica Mendoza at 303-396-5187 or email@example.com